 The Association is a non-profit organization governed by the Belgium law.

 In the early 70’s, the first oil shock shook the planet.
-The blazing prices of oil barrels were starting to create panic into the households around the world and at the same time, the interest in ecology and the transition to a more rational use fossil resources were blooming.
+The blazing prices of oil barrels were starting to create panic into the households around the world and at the same time, the interest in ecology and the transition to a more rational use of fossil resources were blooming.

 From this point of view, Professor Gaston Maggetto saw electric mobility as an obvious solution to the problems posed by the use of oil in transport.
-In 1974 he established a research team and created the Department of Electrical Engineering and Energy Technology – ETEC – at his university, at the Vrije Universiteit Brussel, the Dutch-speaking university located in Brussels, Belgium.
+In 1974 he established a research team and created the Department of Electrical Engineering and Energy Technology – ETEC – at the Vrije Universiteit Brussel, the Dutch-speaking university located in Brussels, Belgium.

 Professor Maggetto and his team carried out many studies on batteries and recharging systems which helped grow their reputation.
 Ten years later they set up to journey from Brussels to the symposium of electric vehicles of Paris using the latest model of electric vehicle based on their research.
 It took them 20 hours at a speed of 30km/h but they reached their destination in time for the symposium!